Below you will find a list of available service categories, and a summary of what they cover.

 Relocation related services (106.01) include the payment of certain costs associated with relocating from an institution.
 Costs may include the initial fees to establish utility service or the purchase of essential items and services needed to establish a community living arrangement.

 Relocation related housing start up services (106.03) includes person-specific services, supports or goods that may be arranged, scheduled, contracted or purchased, and that will be put in place in preparation for the member’s relocation to a safe, accessible community living arrangement.
 There is no institutional length of stay requirement that must be met in order to access this service.

-Several resources are available through CLI for relocation services.
-All relocation services are coordinated through the Member’s CLI Social Worker.
+Several resources are available through Inclusa for relocation services.
+All relocation services are coordinated through the Member’s Inclusa Social Worker.